Why We Need to Know About Toilet Plume was prepared for client Kaivac.

 How can we take “better action” to eliminate the problems caused by toilet plume and “keep bathrooms clean”?
 Among actionable items are the following:

-Remove air from private and common area bathrooms.
+Removing air from private and common area bathrooms.

 Earlier, we mentioned that aerosol droplets could remain airborne for up to three minutes.
 Some studies report that these droplets can remain airborne even longer, as long as 15 minutes.
 To remove them so there is less chance they can be inhaled, we must adjust ventilation systems so that they increase the amount of air removed from the bathroom.